Olenderpj/CS-3300_Iteration4_Instructions/README.md

 end
 ```
 12. Push your code back to GitHub and re-check CircleCI to ensure that all the tests pass again<br>

+### Note: If your tests are not all passing and CircleCI does not show "Successful" this is OK